Update 4/6/17: This post has been updated so the information is current.

 - They have insanely awesome customer service.
 I say this from personal experience.
 I chatted with all of the vendors on this list that offer an IM feature on their site.
 Only Mad Mimi’s representative (Brad, I think?) responded in a friendly manner.
 Further, he was the most helpful of all the representatives I chatted with.
 For this reason alone, Mad Mimi earned my eternal love.

 - This solution is super simple, which makes it ideal for beginning email marketers.
+They’re our sixth most user-friendly email marketing software option.
 Create your emails and send them out.

-The Downsides: For a start, Mad Mimi’s emails are 100% customizable because they don’t have any templates.
+The downsides: For a start, Mad Mimi’s emails are 100% customizable because they don’t have any templates.
 But Brad assured me that this wasn’t an issue because you have access to a large gallery of stock photos, and the emails are really easy to build.
-The other big thing is that Mad Mimi has no ability to split test.
+The other big thing is that Mad Mimi is missing a lot of features, including the ability to split test.
 Ouch.

 SendInBlue has a super flexible pricing plan, as well.
 They have eight plans, including a free version that sends up to 9,000 emails a month, that run the gamut for any business size.
 Their first paid package is $7.37/month for 40,000 emails/month.
 None of their plans have a limit on contacts.

-What Makes It Special: SendInBlue is a bit of a dark horse – it’s not a very well known solution, but everyone who uses it seems to love it.
+What makes it special: SendInBlue is a bit of a dark horse—it’s not a very well known solution, but most people who use it seem to love it.
 SendInBlue’s pricing, as I said, is really awesome, especially because they make it fairly customizable for your business size.
 Also, if you’re looking for an easy uploader, SendInBlue is your go-to solution.
 SendInBlue makes uploading contact lists super easy.

 ActiveCampaign is a great option for any business size.
 They offer an extremely flexible pricing plan for any business, from small to enterprise.
 Prices start at just $9/mo for 500 contacts.

 - And as another plus, ActiveCampaign makes it seriously simple to upload contacts.
-In fact, they are the only solution I found that allows you to sync your contact info from a third party program, like your company’s CRM.
+In fact, they are the only solution I’ve found that allows you to sync your contact info from a third-party program, like such as your company’s CRM.

 - They also have a phenomenal drag-and-drop interface.